 Right away, the V-Type stood my up and hit me in the chest with a distinctive authority.
 It’s a nice full-sounding speaker with a little more lower-mid girth than the A-Type, for example.
 A little more roar, if you will.
 Could be it has to do with a bit of a dip in the mids around 1.5 kHz or the slightly elevated headroom.

-During the time that the V-Type speakers were being evaluated, several guitars and even more pickups were used for testing.
+During the time that these speakers are going through evaluation, several guitars and even more pickups were used for testing.
 Double hum, hum-single-single, a P-90, and even all singles.
 Voiced from classic and vintage to modern and progressive tones.
 For a little more fun, I’d also run the cab along with a cab loaded with G12-65s – which share a similar dip around 1.5kHz.

 I really like how the V-Type delivers a firmly percussive yet slightly primal grunt toward the lower end when hitting the big chords on a dirty amp setting.
 The highs are deliberate and have some open airy cut, but they aren’t shrill or brittle while doing so.